tianxiaode/GenericAbp/README.md

 - Reference `Generic.Abp.PhoneLogin.Domain` in the application's `Domain` module
 - Reference `Generic.Abp.PhoneLogin.Web` in the application's `Web` module

+### Metro UI theme

+- Reference 'Generic.Abp.Metro.UI.Account.Web.OpenIddict' in the app's 'Web' module
+- Reference 'Generic.Abp.Metro.UI.Identity.Web' in the 'Web' module of the app
+- Reference 'Generic.Abp.Metro.UI.OpenIddict.Web' in the app's 'Web' module

+If you want to see Metro UI demo, you can refer to 'Generic.Abp.Metro.UI.Theme.Basic.Demo' in the 'Web' module.

 ## References

 - [Sencha](https://www.sencha.com)